 9. You should expect editing to take time.

 10. You should expect to do your own editing after you get it back from the editor.

-Your editor will leave comments with suggestions of things for you to fix or improve.
+Your editor will leave comments with suggested fixes and improvements.
 How much depends on the state of the manuscript and the style of the editor.

 I have some clients who wish for me to make as many actual changes as I can rather than making comments.
 So if a concept is not well explained, they prefer me to just add in the additional content needed to explain it.
 If I can’t, then I make a suggestion for them to do so.